Stability and export: Estonia hopes to defy reckoning

-Lithuania withstands the recent economic shocks due to the successful diversification of export markets.
+Lithuania has withstood the recent economic shocks due to the successful diversification of export markets.

 In Estonia, inflation for food and services is pushed higher by taxes, while production has become more expensive at the expense of competitiveness.